Skip to main content

 Kimball said the train whizzed by people standing at the platform and almost hit a car that was crossing the road east of the station.

-The train eventually stopped on Duboce Ave. between two stations.
-Shocked and panicked riders checked on each other as the harrowing moment passed.
+The train eventually stopped on Duboce between two stations.
+Shocked and panicked riders checked on one another as the harrowing moment passed.
 Kimball said some people were visibly shaken and emotional.

 “The poor girl in front of me just started bawling,” she said.
 “This is by far the most hardcore thing I’ve ever experienced on the train.”